vegaprotocol/specs/protocol/0091-LIQM-liquidity_mechanisms.md

 - "in-active" parties with a large number of ELS points will no longer be rewarded through liquidity mechanisms should they stop providing liquidity (or provide uncompetitive liquidity).
 - "late-arriving" parties with a small number of ELS points will be rewarded through liquidity mechanisms if they provide competitive liquidity and as such comprise a larger proportion of the markets volume.

-## Implied Commitment Amount
+## Volume of Notional

+The volume of notional is a measure of how much liquidity an LP provided to a market throughout the epoch.

-Each LPs `implied commitment amount` is defined as, the maximum volume of notional liquidity that they supplied within a specified range for at least N % of the epoch (where the liquidity range and N are market configurable parameters).
+Each LPs `volume of notional` is defined as, the maximum notional volume that they supplied through orders within a specified range for at least N % of the epoch (where the liquidity range and N are market configurable parameters).

-To calculate the implied commitment amount, throughout the epoch, the network must sample and store the volume of notional liquidity supplied by each LP at that point.
+To calculate the volume of notional, throughout the epoch, the network must sample and store the current volume of notional supplied by each LP at that point.
 For now this is done once a block but could be sampled randomly to reduce the amount of data stored.

-### Instantaneous Supplied Liquidity
+### Instantaneous Volume of Notional

-Calculating the liquidity supplied at any given point in time is done as follows:
+Calculating the notional volume supplied at any given point in time is done as follows:

 Whilst in continuous trading:

-- If there is no mid price each LP is treated as supplying `0` liquidity.
+- If there is no mid price each LP is treated as supplying `0` volume.

 - If there is a mid price calculate the volume of notional that is in the range.